slowernews/wisdom-tldr/chapters/chapter_appendix.md

 engineer is an optimizer

-MATHS:
-> *'As far as the laws of mathematics refer to reality, they are not certain, as far as they are certain, they do not refer to reality.'*
-> *'In mathematics you don’t understand things.
-You just get used to them.' -- John von Neumann*
-> *'Mathematics is not a careful march down a well-cleared highway, but a journey into a strange wilderness, where the explorers often get lost.
-Rigor should be a signal to the historian that the maps have been made, and the real explorers have gone elsewhere. '-- William S. Anglin* math shortcut: Years to double = 72 / Interest Rate
 > *'If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.' -- John von Neumann*

 AUTOMATION